In This Article

 In the Living Room

-In the living room, choosing an area size more or less follows the same rule as in the bedroom, and depends on a few factors.
+In the living room, choosing an area rug size more or less follows the same rule as in the bedroom, but depends on a few factors.

 The first option is to have all furniture legs—including the sofas and accent chairs—sitting on the rug.
 With this layout, the rug should extend at least six inches past each piece of furniture.
 The ideal size for this option is a 9-by-12-foot rug or larger.

 In a smaller space, you can also opt to have only the front legs of the furniture sitting on the rug, with the back legs on the surrounding floor.
 This works especially well if a sofa is up against a wall or if you want the rug to act as the area rug that it is and not a glorified wall-to-wall carpet.